Labor and Monopoly Capital: Key thinkers

-Key thinkers examined in Labor and Monopoly Capital were Karl Marx, Charles Babbage, Vladimir Lenin, F. W. Taylor, Frank Gilbreth, William Leffingwell, Elton Mayo, and Lyndall Urwick.
+Key thinkers examined in Labor and Monopoly Capital were Karl Marx, Charles Babbage, Vladimir Lenin, F. W. Taylor, Frank Gilbreth, William Henry Leffingwell, Elton Mayo, and Lyndall Urwick.

 Although the book did not include new archival research, Labor and Monopoly Capital built on influential historians such as E.P.
 Thompson, Alfred Chandler, J.D.
 Bernal, David Landes, Lyndall Urwick, and E.F.L.
 Brech.
 In particular, Urwick was attacked as the 'rhapsodic historian of the scientific management movement'.

 Sociological analysis was provided by such authors as Paul Sweezy, Paul A. Baran, Georges Friedmann, William Foote Whyte, and Daniel Bell.

 Impact

 According to one source, the book sold 120,000 copies between 1974 and its 1999 reissue.

 Labor and Monopoly Capital was read widely in many languages and had particular impact on scholarly debate in Britain, to the extent that one author described the phenomenon as 'Bravermania'.

 Despite being overtly hostile to academic sociology, Labor and Monopoly Capital became one of the most important sociological books of its era.
 It revived academic interest in both the history and the sociology of workplaces setting the agenda for many subsequent historians and sociologists of the workplace.

 Historical studies influenced by Labor and Monopoly Capital include research into deskilling, bureaucracy, Marxist historiography, business history, historical sociology, the Bedaux System, Bedaux Unit, and the Taylor Society.

 Some authors including David F. Noble thought Braverman was overly pessimistic about how subordinated to capital labor had become, and produced case studies as to how workers had resisted management interventions at the point of production.

 Several historians have responded to Labor and Monopoly Capital by revealing through archival research that the Taylor Society had been far more liberal than Braverman suggested Taylor's long-term influence had been.
 The Taylor Society even included a small number of Marxists such as Walter Polakov.